finit.conf —

 For example, by adding pid:/run/foo.pid

-to the service /sbin/bar
+to the service /sbin/bar, that PID file

 will, not only be created and removed automatically, but also be used by